influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/alert_node.md

-Different event handlers can be configured for each [AlertNode.](/kapacitor/v1.4/nodes/alert_node/) Some handlers like Email, HipChat, Sensu, Slack, OpsGenie, VictorOps, PagerDuty, Telegram and Talk have a configuration option &#39;global&#39; that indicates that all alerts implicitly use the handler.
+Different event handlers can be configured for each [AlertNode.](/kapacitor/v1.4/nodes/alert_node/) Some handlers like Email, HipChat, Sensu, Slack, OpsGenie, VictorOps, PagerDuty, Telegram and Talk have a configuration option 'global' that indicates that all alerts implicitly use the handler.

 Available event handlers: